DSLFoundry/mps-lwc25/README.md

 In addition, commercial and community extensions have been developed that add productivity and power to the toolbox of MPS language developers.
 This enables a quite concise and powerful way to write and maintain ecosystems of languages and language stacks for people who are knowledgeable with MPS language development, while keeping basic language creation still relatively accessible to new MPS language developers.

- - Total code written: 1794 nodes
+ - Total code written: 1023 nodes
-   - Language: 139 nodes
+   - Language: 256 nodes
    - Generator: 621 nodes
    - Build solution: 106 nodes
-   - Example model: 34 nodes
+   - Example model: 40 nodes
- - Total implementation effort (excluding documentation and build setup, including design): 4 person hours
+ - Total implementation effort (excluding documentation and build setup, including design): 5 person hours
+ - Total documentation effort (README, Summary, Excel sheets): 10 person hours
- - Total coffee consumed: 4 cups
+ - Total coffee consumed: 7 cups
- - Total cookies eaten: 6
+ - Total cookies/candies eaten: 11